Celebrating 25 years!

 What boots are most suitable?

 This is probably our most commonly asked question, so we have produced a specific page to answer these queries.
 The link is Key Alpine Kit.
-The simple answer to the question above is as follows.
-On every course we operate (ignoring ski courses, where ski boots or ski mountaineering boots are necessary), you will require fully stiffened mountaineering boots.
-The ideal boot classification category is B3, which means that the boot sole unit is rigid.
-These types of boots accept all types of crampon, and do not flex at all.
-If you are considering buying boots for mountaineering, they must be B3, and good examples are the Sportiva Nepal Extreme, the Salomon Pro Thermics, or Scarpa Mont Blanc Pro boots.
-For expeditions or for winter climbing plastic boots are generally better due to their greater waterproof and thermal qualities.
+With climate change, and only offering ascents in the core season for Mont Blanc, B2 mountain boots are the ideal for mist weeks.
+If there is cold weather (temperatures or fresh snow), then the thermal capacity of B3's would be preferrable.
+Definitely altitude double boots (or plastic boots) are overkill, and likely to cause issues with sweaty feet and blisters.
+B2's generally have a crampon heel clip 'step' on the heel at the rear, and require a plastic toe bail for the front.
+B3's accept all types of crampon, and do not flex at all.
+If you are considering buying boots for mountaineering, the most versatile for Alpine climbing are definitely B2's, but perhaps consider a decent pair of gaiters to keep they drier and increase their thermal capabilities.
 If you are in any doubt as to the suitability of your boots, we advise you to take them on the course, and our team will check your equipment.
 If they consider the boots unsuitable, they will advise you to hire some boots for approximately £10 per day.
 The most common reasons that we reject boots on courses are that they are too flexible to accept crampons, and if they have too little thermal qualities to keep your feet warm / free of frostbite.
 See also the answer to 'Can't I wear B2 boots?', click here, or a full blog post click here.

 Can smokers climb Mont Blanc?